ranfdev/AudioMultiRoomJS/README.md

 To run the server you need:
 * Nodejs
 * Npm
+* Bower

 ### Install the server
-It's really easy, just download the latest release from [here](https://github.com/ranfdev/AudioMultiRoomJS/releases).
+It's really easy, just download this repository.
-Then open a terminal and type `npm install downloaded-file`, where `downloaded-file` is the release you've just downloaded
+Then open a terminal in the folder you have downloaded the repository and type `npm install && cd client && bower i`.

 ### Configure the server
 ##### Method 1 (easy)